Aanchal24-01/FaceRecognition-Attendance_project/README.md

 **Prerequirement -->**

-1.Install python,git,OpenCV,cv2,cmake,dlib(according to your python version),Numpy and face recognition library .
+1.Install python,git,vscode,OpenCV,cv2,cmake,dlib(according to your python version),Numpy and face recognition library .

-2.It will recognise the face of a person whose image is present in the folder **imagesAttendance (i.e Elon Musk,Indira Gandhi,Mahatma Gandhi,Sundar-Pichai)** therefore, if you want to track someone else attendace then fistly feed the image of that person in that folder.
+2.It will recognise the face of a person whose image is present in the folder **imagesAttendance (i.e Elon Musk,Indira Gandhi,Mahatma Gandhi,Sundar-Pichai)** therefore, if you want to track someone else attendace then fistly feed the image of that person in that folder(imagesAttendance ).

 **Working -->**